Prazdny, K.,

 Chapter on Optical Flow Field Computations and Use continues in

-Real-Time Computation, Hardware for Optical Flow .
+Real-Time Computation, Real-Time Implementation, Hardware for Optical Flow .